-At the 2017 annual meeting of shareholders held in April 2017, shareholders holding 98.49% of the shares voted at the meeting, voted in favour of the Corporation's approach to executive compensation.
+At the 2018 annual meeting of shareholders held in May 2018, 92.96% of the shares voted at the meeting, were voted in favour of the Corporation's approach to executive compensation.

-The Board encourages you to read the letter from the Chair of the HRCC on pages 31 and 32 and to carefully review the disclosure of the Corporation's executive compensation program starting on page 35 of this Circular before voting on this matter.
+The Board encourages you to read the letter from the Chair of the HRCC on page 32 and to carefully review the disclosure of the Corporation's executive compensation program starting on page 35 of this Circular before voting on this matter.
 The Board recommends that shareholders vote FOR the following resolution and, unless otherwise instructed, the persons designated in the form of proxy intend to vote FOR the following resolution:

-RESOLVED, on an advisory basis and not to diminish the role and responsibilities of the Board, that the shareholders accept the approach to executive compensation as described in the Management Proxy Circular dated March 20, 2018.
+RESOLVED, on an advisory basis and not to diminish the role and responsibilities of the Board, that the shareholders accept the approach to executive compensation as described in the Management Proxy Circular dated March 21, 2019.